-Management's discussion and analysis of the City of Fort Lauderdale Police and Firefighters' Retirement System (System) and Supplemental Share Plan (Share Plan) for the Firefighters', combined financial performance provides an overview of the System's and Share Plan's financial activities for the years ended September 30, 2019, 2018 and 2017.
-Please read it in conjunction with the combined financial statements, notes to the combined financial statements and required supplementary information which follow this discussion.
+Management's discussion and analysis of the City of Fort Lauderdale Police and Firefighters' Retirement System (System) and Supplemental Share Plan (Share Plan) for the Firefighters', combined financial performance provides an overview of the System's and Share Plan's financial activities for the years ended September 30, 2020, 2019 and 2018.
+Please read it in conjunction with the accompanying combined financial statements, notes to the combined financial statements and required supplementary information which follow this discussion.